 You have two very large hip belt zippered pockets, not many packs have them so big and this holds also for big packs.
 Dual pockets are on the side, but those are again very large and expandable; when you undo the compression straps which you have there, you have a huge storage area in those pockets.
 They are not stretch, so they can carry quite heavy objects, and they expand toward outside so they do not take space from the main compartment.

 There are two internal side stretch mesh pockets in the main compartment, quite unusual to find them there, but they are very functional and useful for internal organization.
 You can see one in the picture below.
-Only after you see them here, you start thinking how come that other brands do not add such a useful feature.

 One very large zippered mesh pocket is on the inside of the front panel, so you have a direct access to it when you open the front panel.
 Yet another mesh zippered pocket is on the inside of the additional front opening, so here again, you have an access to it when you unzip this additional entrance.

 There is one small zippered external pocket on the front, exactly on the front access panel.